-\begin{remark} Notice that we didn't make use of the cocompactness of the action $G \curvearrowright \mathcal{T}$.
-Thus, Theorem \ref{kernel} extends to a larger class of groups that incluse GBS groups of rank $d$, \textit{i.e.} the class of non-amenable groups acting (non necessarily cocompactly) on an oriented tree with vertex and edge stabilizers isomorphic to $\mathbb{Z}^d$.
+\begin{remark} Notice that we did not make use of the cocompactness of the action $G \curvearrowright \mathcal{T}$.
+Thus, Theorem \ref{kerneld} extends to a larger class of groups that include GBS groups of rank $d$, \textit{i.e.} the class of non-amenable groups acting (non necessarily cocompactly) on an oriented tree with vertex and edge stabilizers isomorphic to $\mathbb{Z}^d$.
 In particular, in the case of a non-cocompact action on the Bass-Serre tree, the perfect kernel consists of the whole set of subgroups $\Sub(G)$. \end{remark}

 The following corollary gives a class of GBS groups that satisfy the equality $\mathcal{K}(G) = \Sub_{[\infty]}(G)$.
 Recall that in rank $1$, the authors of \cite{solitar1} and \cite{bontemps} proved that this equality was true for non-unimodular GBS groups only.
-Let $v$ be a vertex of $\mathscr{H}$ and recall that the modular homomorphism $\Delta_G^{(v)}$ based at $v$ is defined by the following data: \begin{itemize} \item $\Delta_G^{(v)}$ is trivial on the vertex groups; \item for every edge generator $t_e$, denoting by $e_1,...,e_r$ the unique reduced edge path in $\mathscr{T}$ with source $v$ and target $\src(e)$, and by $e_{r+1},...e_s$ the unique reduced edge path in $\mathscr{T}$ with source $\trg(e)$ and target $v$, one has \end{itemize}
+Let $v$ be a vertex of $\mathscr{H}$ and recall that the modular homomorphism $\Delta_G^{(v)}$ based at $v$ is defined by the following data: \begin{itemize} \item $\Delta_G^{(v)}$ is trivial on the vertex groups; \item for every edge generator $t_e$, denoting by $e_1,...,e_r$ the unique reduced edge path in $\mathscr{T}$ with source $v$ and target $\src(e)$, and by $e_{r+1},...,e_s$ the unique reduced edge path in $\mathscr{T}$ with source $\trg(e)$ and target $v$, one has \end{itemize}